 Day 11 — Nara

 Today, enjoy an excursion to Nara, Japan's ancient capital.
 After a short train ride from Kyoto, see the Kasuga Taisha Shrine and Todaiji Temple, both World Heritage sites, and Nara National Museum on a walking tour.
 Return to Kyoto late afternoon.
 (B)

 Day 12 — Kyoto

 See the sights today from a slightly different perspective as you embark on a cycling tour visiting the important Heian Jingu Shinto shrine; Nishiki Market, “Kyoto’s Kitchen” selling foodstuffs of all kinds; and the Gion district where geishas gather.
 Tonight enjoy a farewell dinner at a local restaurant.
 (B,D)

 Day 13 — Depart Kyoto for the U.S.

-This morning travel by train to Osaka, to board your return flight to the U.S. (B)
+This morning travel by motor coach to Osaka and board your return flight to the U.S. (B)